-2.Ball: You need to purchase a ball that is suitable for the level you play at.
-There are a few types of balls with different colour dots on it which each indicate what level it should be used at.
+2.Ball: You need to purchase a ball that is suitable for the level you play at. balls have different colour dots on it to indicate what level it should be used at.

 3. Shoes: Squash shoes are similar to badminton shoes as they both are indoor sports and hence the specific non marking indoor shoes are required.
-Casual or running shoes are considered inappropriate.
+Casual or running shoes are not considered appropriate.

 5.Protective eyewear: Protective eyewear is compulsory for people who compete in squash tournaments.
-They are considered necessary as they reduce the risk of damaging the eyes as the ball tends to travel at fast speeds.
+They are considered necessary as they reduce the risk of the fast balls damaging the eyes.

 Venue of play:

-Squash is played indoors in an enclosed area.
+Squash is played indoors.
 The squash court is made up of four walls.
 The front wall, the two side walls and the back wall.

 The length of the court is 9.75m, the width is 6.4m and the height is 5.64m the diagonal is 11.65m